No One Gets Out Alive – Review

 Pretty Cookie Cutter

-I actually found myself more interested in Ambar’s struggles to fit in in a brutal world and deal with all the difficulties that come along with being a female illegal immigrant in the US than what was happening in the house.
+I actually found myself more interested in Ambar’s struggles to fit in in a brutal world.
+Along with having to deal with all the difficulties that come with being a female illegal immigrant than what was happening in the house.
 Strangely enough, I would have preferred the horror element to be pushed to the side so that we can follow Ambar’s journey a little more.
 Being an illegal immigrant in poverty stricken parts of Cleveland is horrifying enough.

 The drama element of No One Gets Out Alive is well constructed and very well acted.
 Cristina Roldo is more than capable of carrying the bulk of the movie and does a decent job of conveying emotion through many scenes that feature no character interactions or dialogue.
 It is easy to become invested in her struggles and you genuinely want to see what will happen next.